 Who Is a 1099 Employee?

-1099 employees also known as independent contractors, self-employed individuals, freelancers, etc. They may be a business owner, partnership, estate that provides different services to clients or employers.
+1099 employees also known as independent contractors, self-employed individuals, freelancers, etc. They may be a business owner, partnership, or estate that provides different services to clients or employers.
 Furthermore, contractors work with various clients and they get paid for the work performed without any benefits and tax deductions.
-They don’t enjoy any benefits like paid vacation time, office space, etc. Moreover, 1099 employees are responsible to include the income earned apart from regular salary on the tax return.
+They don’t enjoy any benefits like paid vacation time, office space, etc. Moreover, 1099 employees are responsible for including the income earned apart from regular salary on the tax return.

 What Are the Most Common Types of 1099 Contractors?